• Home

 4. How many sessions per year does my health insurance cover?

-5. Do I need prior authorization?
+5. Do I need prior authorization to see an out-of-network therapist?

 Your insurance company may need a billing code when you call.